Pricing

 • Quantity: Cups of coffee, Paper towels

-• Reduce resentment via new/loyal customer, merit (veterans, seniors), ability to pay/sliding scale, value provided, cost of supply
+• New/loyal customer, merit (veterans, seniors), ability to pay/sliding scale, value provided, cost of supply

 • If you explicitly mention a competitor’s price